c9h10n2o/sometime.me/README.md

-This directory contains all visual designs and codes.
+This directory contains all parts of my Time Machine.

 http://sometime.me